-The five highest paid employees during the year included one director (2022: one), details of whose emoluments are disclosed above.
-Details of the emoluments for the year of the remaining four (2022: four) highest paid employees who are not a director are as follows:
+The five highest paid employees during the year included one director and chief executive officer (2023: one), details of whose emoluments are disclosed above.
+Details of the emoluments for the year of the remaining four (2023: four) highest paid employees who are not a director are as follows:

-2023 2022
+2024 2023

 HK\$'000 HK\$'000

-Salaries, commission and allowance 4,988 7,276
+Salaries, commission and allowance 5,198 4,988

-Discretionary bonuses 846 884
+Discretionary bonuses 847 846

-Employer on contributions to retirement benefit schemes 71 69
+Employer on contributions to retirement benefit schemes 73 71

-5,905 8,229
+6,118 5,905

-The emolument of five highest paid employees' emoluments are recommended by the remuneration committee and subsequently approved by the directors, are determined by reference of the Group's and the individuals' performance.
+The emolument of five highest paid employees' emoluments are recommended by the remuneration committee and subsequently approved by the directors, are determined by reference to the Group's and the individuals' performance.